 As much as an active player, Nicholas has a passion for teaching.
 He has been on the faculty of the Springfield Community Music School and the Northampton Community Music Center.
 Nicholas has also taught cello and coached chamber and orchestral music at Amherst College.
 In 2010-2011 he served on the faculty as the Adjunct Cello Professor at Austin Peay State University where he provided individual instruction on the cello and chamber music for undergraduate and graduate music majors.
 Currently Nicholas maintains a private cello studio in downtown Nashville at the historic Marathon Village building.

 Nicholas works as a full time studio musician, performer and teacher.
 He is an alternate cellist for Nashville, Harrisburg and Alabama symphonies.
-He is also a core member of the Nexus Chamber Orchestra, Orchestra Kentucky and the Huntsville Symphony.
+He is also a core member of the Nexus Chamber Orchestra, Orchestra Kentucky and the Chattanooga Symphony.

 Nicholas moved to Nashville in 2010 after auditioning and being invited to work with the Nashville String Machine, a classically trained group of session musicians.
 While he stays busy and routed within the classical community of the Southeast US, he has been in demand as a session player as well.
 A few of the commercial clients (both studio and live) have included: Lionel Richie, Shanina Twain, Bill and Gloria Gaither, The Gaither Homecoming Band, David Archuleta, Orla Fallon, Disney Japan, Michael W Smith, Richard Marx, and Sony Playstation.